You can now use your Canadian Dental Care Plan (CDCP)

 We Can Help!

-Once you have been approve for the Canadian Federal Dental Coverage CDCP,
+Once you have been approved for the Canadian Federal Dental Coverage CDCP,

 You can now contact us and our receptionist will help you scheduling your appointment in a prompt manner!